sirfelstein/last3/README2.txt

 sections.
 The program will then sort the two smaller lists into ascending order using recursive programming.
 Then, the elements will be merged into a larger, sorted list.
 The list will then be returned to the user.
+This function has a runtime complexity of O(nlogn)

 The sort_descending function will work similarly by finding the middle of the larger list and divide it into two smaller lists.
 These smaller lists will then be sorted in descending order and the elements of these smaller lists will then be merged into a larger list in descending order.
-This final list will then be returned to the user. (or tested from the testing file)
+This final list will then be returned to the user. (or tested from the testing file) This function has a runtime complexity of O(nlogn)

 The count_prime function will look through the entire given list and check if the selected number is prime.
+It does this by repeating the code until the end of the list.
+It first sets a save variable to 0 (unless the element being tested is 0, 1, or negative) which will stay 0 if the number is prime, and change to 1 if the numebr is not prime.
+It then calculates half of the element and saves that number in another save variable.
+It then checks the remainder of the element divided by i starting at 2 to make sure it is not 0 (which would mean it is not prime).
+It will repeat this until the end of the list.
 If the selected number is prime, it will add one to the counter.
 The function will then return the amount of prime numbers inside the list.
+This function has a runtime complexity of O(n * [amount of elements in list])